Our curriculum at Oliver’s Battery Primary School

 We understand the importance of our children growing and developing successfully in every aspect of their lives.
 For this reason, personal and social education, physical education and sport, and religious education are important elements of their learning in every year.

-We welcome the involvement of our parents and carers through outcome days and assemblies and opportunities to be involved with classroom and school events.
+We welcome the involvement of our parents and carers through opportunities to be involved with classroom and school events.
 We want learning to be a real family affair, and as happy children make happy learners, we want our parents to know that we are always here to listen and to help.

 At Oliver’s Battery we are very fortunate in having a unique opportunity to engage children in learning.
-Our superb outdoor spaces including wild areas of ponds, meadows and woodland, as well as our allotments and our large polytunnel enable us to enrich our curriculum.
-From the welly walks in key stage 1 and planting in our allotments children grow in the understanding of their world, the amazing diversity and the responsibility they have as citizens to care for both the local environment and be empathetic with worldwide issues.
+Our superb outdoor spaces including wild areas of ponds, meadows and woodland enable us to enrich our curriculum.
+From the welly walks in key stage 1 children grow in the understanding of their world, the amazing diversity and the responsibility they have as citizens to care for both the local environment and be empathetic with worldwide issues.
 The children take pride in being a member of the school community as a whole.